 If you plan on using your film in less than 6 months, you should put your film in the fridge, right next to your milk and leftover gazpacho.
 In general, manufacturers recommend storing your emulsion at 8°C /46°F or lower.

-The lower temperature will slow down film degradation and the dry atmosphere in the fridge will protect film from humidity.
+The lower temperature will slow down film degradation, and the dry atmosphere in the fridge will protect film from humidity.
 That being said, refrigeration will not be able to reduce the effect of gamma radiation.
-Naturally occurring gamma radiation will increase the minimum density and can also increase grain.
-Consequently, the higher the speed of your film that you have stored in your fridge the more it will be affected than any lower speed films you have stashed.
+Naturally occurring gamma radiation will increase the minimum density and can also increase the grain.
+Consequently, the higher the speed of your film that you have stored in your fridge, the more it will be affected than any lower speed films you have stashed.

 How long does film last in the fridge?
-Well, as we said, the cold will slow down film’s natural degradation, if we take 20ºC as the standard temperature and we store it around 5 ~ 8ºC / 40 ~ 46ºF we are basically stretching the film’s expiration date by almost x2,5 times.
+Well, as we said, the cold will slow down film’s natural degradation.
+If we take 20ºC as the standard temperature and we store it around 5 ~ 8ºC / 40 ~ 46ºF, we are basically stretching the film’s expiration date by almost x2 times.

 That being said, films (exposed or unexposed) that have been properly refrigerated will retain the speed and contrast of the exposure conditions, but the overall minimum density and grain will continue to increase as time passes due to the natural ageing process.

 If you plan on not using those films for the next 6 months, we recommend putting your film in a tightly sealed container or a ziplock bag and then putting it in the freezer (-18°C / 0°F or lower).
-The tightly sealed container should protect your film in the event you lose power and things turn into a lake in your freezer.
+The tightly sealed container should protect your film if you lose power and things turn into a lake in your freezer.